Jackson Township, Luzerne County, Pennsylvania

 Jackson Township is a township in Luzerne County, Pennsylvania, United States.
 It is part of the Back Mountain, a 118 square mile region in northern Luzerne County.
 The population was 4,761 as of the 2020 census.

 History

 Settlement

-In 1795, the first white settler constructed a permanent home in modern-day Jackson Township; his name was Palmer Ransom.
-He was followed by additional settlers (including John Lemereaux and Jesse Brown).
+In 1795, the first white settler constructed a permanent home in modern-day Jackson Township; his name was George Palmer Ransom.
+He was followed by additional settlers (including Thomas Lamoreaux, John Lamoreaux, and Jesse Brown).
 Jackson Township was formed in 1844 from a portion of Plymouth Township.
 It originally covered an area of fifteen square miles.
 The township was named in honor of Andrew Jackson (the seventh President of the United States).
 Due to its thick forests, the lumber industry was one of the first major employers in the area.
 In the township's early days, there were roughly nine sawmills and three gristmills.
 By 1850, the population of Jackson increased to nearly six hundred.
 Over time, farming replaced logging as the primary industry in the township.